tailbits/mason/README.md

 ```

-Now we can use it to define the Handler (note that we use `model.Nil` for decoding query params, etc and since this is GET, there is no input struct)
+Now we can use it to define the Handler (note that we use `model.Nil` for decoding query params.
+Since this is GET request, there is no input struct, but `model.Nil` can also be used for `POST/PUT` handlers that accept no request body.

 ```go
   func PingHandler(ctx context.Context, r *http.Request, params model.Nil) (rsp *Response, err error) {